Name at birth – Johan Pieter Marie van der Heijden.

 10th November 1945

 Aircraft – de Havilland DH.98 Mosquito PR.Mk 34; Serial Number: RG204 of the Radar Controlled Air Survey Unit.
 Controls lost and broke up in the air following the failure of the starboard engine on a radar calibration flight.
 John was killed.
 The Navigator bailed out successfully, after John had ordered him to bale out.

-John’s bother, Pieter Robert Maria van der Heijden, of ‘Brabant’, Sproughton, also lost his life – ranked a Squadron Leader/Pilot, 40190, of the Royal Air Force, 541 Squadron.
+John’s brother, Pieter Robert Maria van der Heijden, of ‘Brabant’, Sproughton, also lost his life – ranked a Squadron Leader/Pilot, 40190, of the Royal Air Force, 541 Squadron.
 Killed 8th February 1943.
 Taking off from RAF Mount Farm, Oxfordshire, he failed to return from a photo reconnaissance mission to Rotterdam in a Supermarine Spitfire PR.Mk IVT.
 Pieter is remembered on the Runnymede Memorial, Surrey, panel 292.